 \end{enumerate}

 \end{thm}

 The article is organised as follows.
-In Section \ref{prev}, we relate our results to previous work, in particular those of Rohrlich.
-Then in Section \ref{monodromiefacile} we study the monodromy of the reduction on a family of twist in each of the three cases $j\in\Q\backslash\{0,1728\}$, $j=1728$ and $j=0$, and in Section \ref{localrootnumber} we use it to describe the variation of the root number between an elliptic curve and one of its twists.
+In the rest of the introduction, we relate our results to previous work, in particular to Rohrlich's.
+In Section \ref{monodromiefacile} we study the monodromy of the reduction on a family of twists in each of the three cases $j\in\Q\setminus\{0,1728\}$, $j=1728$ and $j=0$, and in Section \ref{localrootnumber} we use it to describe the variation of the root number between an elliptic curve and one of its twists.
 We conclude the paper in Section \ref{proof} by proving Theorem \ref{introiso} in each of the three cases.